vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-route-authorization-testing.md

 }
 ```

 Sanitizing the route allows us to configure our RouteAuthSpecs with the exact URL we'd use in our controllers.

-We also don't care what params we pass as we're only looking for access, not successful response codes.
+Since we are only looking for access when sanitizing the route, parameters, including successful response codes that we pass, do not matter.

-Now we have a few of our helper classes sorted, let's bring them together into a `WebSecurityConfigTest` class and add a few routes we care about:
+Now that we have a few of our helper classes sorted, let's bring them together into a `WebSecurityConfigTest` class and add a few routes that we care about:

 ```kotlin
 @SpringBootTest